muziejus/transverse/index.md

 especially Julian, who helped me out a bunch in the homestretch.

 This is kind of a weird talk for me, since it’s all new material.
 These ideas had been kicking around in my head for about half a year, but upon being invited to the conference and then reading the description, the ideas sort of took enough form where I could start putting them down on paper, or, at least, whatever this is.
-So I appreciate your patience and look forward to your thoughts at the end.
+So though I aim to talk about wandering without a map, I do have a map for what I’ll be talking about.
+Either way, I appreciate your patience and look forward to your thoughts at the end.
 Furthermore, my email address is here, too, as is my twitter name, in case you don’t get a chance to talk to me or you only think of something later.

 ---